DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **FOMOD** - `Lizard, Heavy Scales`.

-*I don’t see anything too eye-catching from Forgotten Argonian Roots and they don’t work with the mod, so let’s use argonian skin texture from the same author, which textures we use for Khajiits.*
+*Flawn's Vanilla Argonians Redux mod looks very good, but there are another great looking textures for argonians, which work with the mod we want to use and which are done by the same author, which textures we use for Khajiits.*

 ### [Tempered Skins for Females](https://www.nexusmods.com/skyrimspecialedition/mods/8505)